sansseriff/phd_thesis/src/chapter_08/section_05_data_analysis_visualization.md

 ## SNSPhD

 The SNSPhD python package includes a number of utility functions and presets used for managing data and generating figures for this thesis.
 It is based on the `phd` package from [Griffin Chure](https://github.com/gchure/phd#phd-1).
 Notably, it includes the `vis.phd_style()` function for setting up nice looking matplotlib defaults in my personal style, and the `viz.save_light_dark_all()` function for saving light-mode svg, dark-mode svg, and pdf versions of a figure.
 The svgs are used to populate the [thesis website](https://snsphd.online), and the pdfs are used for the latex thesis itself.
-The `layout.bisect` function is also useful for making laying out subfigures in a straightforward way.
+The `layout.bisect` function is also useful for laying out subfigures in a straightforward way.

 The package can be installed with: